We asked for your views on the council's budget for 2022/23

 The budget consultation 2022/23 focuses on supporting post-covid recovery in Herefordshire and informing the council's transformation journey to deliver our services and facilities in the most effective, affordable and environmentally friendly way.

-What you tell us will help us to get the best value for every pound we spend, so we can continue to serve all residents according to their needs and support the most vulnerable in our community as we plan for the future.
+What you have told us will help us to get the best value for every pound we spend, so we can continue to serve all residents according to their needs and support the most vulnerable in our community as we plan for the future.

-Find out more about the council budget in our budget explainer video and read more about our proposals below - then click the yellow link to complete the online survey.
+Find out more about the council budget in our budget explainer video and read more about our proposals below.

-The budget consultation will run until Monday 4 October 2021.
+The budget consultation ran from 27 August to Monday 4 October 2021.

 Background to the consultation

 All local authorities have faced significant funding cuts to budgets over recent years.
 This has been made worse by the Covid-19 pandemic which has left the council with large budget shortfalls as well as hitting businesses and families hard.
 Last year’s budget consultation invited residents to consider which services they prioritised and where they felt savings could be made as the council looked to make around £11 million of savings.

 Recovery and transformation